-The Michigan Wetlands Association (MWA) invites you to attend its 2017 Wetlands Conference at the Treetops Resort, Gaylord, Michigan.
-The conference is open to both members and non-members.
-We anticipate participation from state, federal, and local agencies; private consulting firms; colleges and universities; conservation and environmental organizations; and other interested citizens.
-The conference will take place at the Treetops Resort, which is located five miles east of Gaylord amidst abundant and varied scenic and recreational opportunities.
+The Michigan Wetlands Association (MWA) held its 2017 Wetlands Conference at the Treetops Resort, Gaylord, Michigan.
+The conference was open to both members and non-members.
+We had participation from state, federal, and local agencies; private consulting firms; colleges and universities; conservation and environmental organizations; and other interested citizens.
+The conference took place at the Treetops Resort, which is located five miles east of Gaylord amidst abundant and varied scenic and recreational opportunities.

 The MWA is a statewide organization dedicated to the protection and restoration of wetlands and associated ecosystems through science-based programs, education and stewardship.
-The conference will include keynote speakers, general sessions and themed tracks, and social and networking activities.
+The conference included keynote speakers, general sessions and themed tracks, and social and networking activities.

 Tuesday September 26, 2017 1:00pm – 4:00pm

 Protection and Restoration of Wild Rice

 This workshop will focus on the protection and restoration of Wild Rice in Michigan.
 We will spend the afternoon learning about the different varieties of wild rice, or “Manoomin,” found in Michigan, habitat and growing conditions, range, Tribal significance, and restoration efforts.
 After these presentations we will head outside for “Wild Rice Camp” where we will participate in a live demonstration of processing harvested wild rice in the traditional tribal methods.
 It will be interactive, engaging, and outside!

 Siting Wetland Mitigation and Restoration in a Watershed Context